tuguzD/obsidian-plug-in-pack/README.md

 >
 > Instead, you should use this repository as template or clone it (creating unrelated one) and then, if necessary, pull data from this one using this `Git` command (in console):
 > ```
-> git pull https://github.com/tuguzD/obsidian-plug-in-pack.git master:master
+> git pull -X theirs https://github.com/tuguzD/obsidian-plug-in-pack.git main --allow-unrelated-histories
 > ```

 ## 🔌 *Manage plugins* much easier